Abdo-Abuharrus211/AR-web-app/README.md

 - [X] Send backend the packaged data via API handler (like Axios or AJAx)
 - [X] Test frontend, send req to backend
 - [X] Finish UI design and make good looking styles
+- [X] Store the username in the localstorage session.
+- [X] Adjust the API requests URLs to include the 'username' path variable.
+- [ ] Adjust for backend's access token
+- [ ] Upon logout, clear localstorage/session
 - [ ] Conduct final clean-up and removal of comments and To-Dos
 - [ ]